NickGrunert/master-thesis/modules/03_truth_compare.typ

     A more compelling comparison can be made by examining the example of @fig:truth_compare:correlation:b.
     In this case, the algorithm's scores consistently fall short of the desired level of satisfaction.
-    The issue lies in the fact that, while the scores do reflect a lower quality compared to the other two examples, they do not represent this as effectively as desired.
+    The issue lies in the fact that, while the correlation scores do reflect a lower quality compared to the other two examples, they do not represent this as effectively as desired.
-    This phenomenon can be attributed to the fact that, even in this instance, the mean absolute error (MAE) is not particularly low.
+    The phenomenon can be explained by the equitable weighting of the two metrics.
+    The R2 score represents the poor linear correlation well, but the MAE score does not.
-    The fit itself is not poor; it is merely constructed upon substandard data.
+    The MAE score measures distance from the fit, which itself is not of poor quality; but built upon substandard data.
-    This phenomenon is more evident in the R2 Score.
-    Due to the equitable weighting of the two metrics, the resulting score does not represent the low R2 Score values, and therefore not the low quality of the linear relationship assumption.
+    Consequently, the MAE score is not a reliable metric for evaluating the linear relationship when compared to the R2 Score.
+    The resulting score's meaning is not invalidated by this observation, since a lower score is still indicative of a lower quality.
+    However, the degree of decrease is not as pronounced as it should be.

     A more substantial problem that can be observed is evident in the result of this example using the Sobel derivative.
     The R2 score in this case, while still comparatively low, demonstrates indications of improvement in comparison with the other derivatives.